bldl/emplace-spidermonkey/README.md

 ```

-With this code in place, our MapUpsert function will return the existing value if the key is found in the Map.
-If the key does not exist, the function will continue to the next steps, where we will handle inserting a new entry.
+With this code in place, our `MapUpsert` function will `return` the existing `value` if the `key` is found in the `Map`.
+If the `key` does not exist, the function will continue to the next steps, where we will handle inserting a new entry.

   </details>

   ### Step 5 & 6 - insert the new key value pair

-  Now, we address the scenario where the key does not already exist in the Map.
-If the specified key is not found in the previous iteration step, insert the new value and return it.
+  Now, we address the scenario where the `key` does not already exist in the `Map`.
+If the specified `key` is not found in the previous iteration step, `insert` the new `value` and `return` it.

   __The Specification States:__